CloudNationHQ/az-cn-go-wammcp/README.md

 List all examples for automation account.

-Search code for validation { in the private endpoint module
+Search code for validation { in the private endpoint module.

-Search code for for_each = merge(flatten and name the modules
+Search code for for_each = merge(flatten and name the modules.

-Start full module sync.
+Sync modules.

-Sync only updated modules.
+Sync updates modules.

 ## Notes

-Use a low reasoning model for the sample queries above and other bulk lookups.
+It might be quicker to use a low reasoning model for the sample queries above, then switch to a higher one for interpreting, planning, or debugging.

-Switch to the higher reasoning models when you need to interpret differences, plan changes, or debug behavior.

 GitHub token is optional; without it, syncing still works but may hit lower API rate limits.
 Pass `--token` to raise limits.

 Initial full sync takes ~30 seconds on first run.
 It is optimized via gitHub tarball archives and a bounded worker pool (rate‑limit aware).

 Deleting the database file `index.db` will cause a full rebuild the next time the tool gets called.

+Archived, private and empty repositories will be skipped by default.

 ## Direct Database Access